NyomiNB/Tip-Calculator/README.md

 This is one of my first GUI projects!

   It required:
+  - Use of methods
     - Get text + Set text methods
+    - Creation of custom methods
+    - Use of return statements
+    - String format () method calls
   - Slider, button, jFrame + jPanel components
-     - String format
   - If else statements
-     - Method calls